florenciacomuzzi/k8s-environment-terraform/docs/SETUP.md

 ### GitHub
 * Clone this repository.
 Name it like "mysite-site-terraform".
-* Create a TF_API_TOKEN repository secret by going to Settings > Secrets and variables > Actions.
-This secret is used by GitHub Actions to authenticate to Hashicorp Terraform Cloud during runs.
+* Add as a repository secret by going to Settings > Secrets and variables > Actions.
+Name it GCP_CREDENTIALS and paste in the credentials JSON.
 * Change the values of TF_CLOUD_ORGANIZATION and TF_WORKSPACE in .github/workflows/terraform-apply.yml and .github/workflows/terraform-plan.yml.